 ... and an image component which serves as a display window to visualize that data.

 The image knows to display a palette image based on how the original data was imported into Manifold, as a palette image.
-We can see that Manifold understands this data is for a palette image by opening the Properties for the image.
+We can see that Manifold understands this data is for a palette image by right-clicking the bronze_32_palette image in the Project pane, and choosing Properties.
+That opens the Properties for the image.

 Palette images in Manifold use a palette table of 256 colors per image.
 Palette images then require only one byte per pixel, since each byte can represent 256 colors (bytes range in value from 0 to 255 for 256 positions in all).
 The palette is just an internal look-up table that says what RGB value is to be used for that pixel.
 That is why Adobe PhotoShop refers to such images as "Indexed Color" images.